Honeywell Gent: System 34000

 1995 saw the release of a new range of devices and panels.
 Following the acquisition by Caradon, Gent released the 34000 series of devices for sale with both System 3400 and System 34000.
 These devices were much more compact and had a more modern design.
 Model codes were relatively similar with most just having a 0 appended to their 3400 equivalent (e.g. the 3480 MCP became the 34800).
 Others such as the 3420-02/03 loop-powered sounder became the 34202/3.
 34000-era MCPs can be identified by their red lever mechanism which supports the break glass element as opposed to the black mechanism of 3400-era devices.
 This generation also introduced a control panel design that would stay around until the 2017 release of the Gent Vigilon Plus.
 The 34000 series was marketed as a more advanced system with the ability for more loops and some more features that the 32000 panel didn't have.
 In 2019 Gent announced that they were officially discontinuing the 34000 device range, citing problems with part availability.
 To help upgrade unsupported systems, Gent released the 34000 S-Quad Adapter Base (S4-700-34k), allowing S-Quad detectors to be installed onto Vigilon systems running 34000 loops quickly and easily, without having to replace the 34700 detector bases.
 The S-Quad adapter base is not compatible with the 19279-01 Semi flush mounting kit or the 19279-10 Sensor Trim Ring.
 If either of these trim rings are used, the 34000 base must be removed, the ceiling repaired (or replaced), and a regular S4-700 base, or an S4-FLUSH base installed.
 The S-Quad adapter base is also not supported for use with 34000, or older panels, citing compatibility only with Vigilon and Vigilon Plus.
 While these devices may work with these older panels, using them on these panels (especially with the S-Quad adapter base) is unsupported and issues can arise, especially with voice sounder models.
+One of the devices released in the 34000 range was the 34770 optical heat sounder (optical smoke and heat sensor with integrated sounder).